 1. Simplifying your home: For 90% of us, I would recommend this being your resolution.
 Our house is our home base for everything that we do.
 When our house is in order we feel more in control of our lives.
 In fact, you may even find that the next two goals about finances and weight begin to manage themselves once your house is in order.

 Looking for a place to start?: The Very First Step (and MOST important!)
 When Simplifying Your Home

 2. Getting your finances in order: I know that this can feel daunting.
 My husband and I made a royal mess of our finances when we were first married.
 Student loans, credit cards, hospital bills, vehicle payments, a small business loan, and mortgage…we had it all, so I know how stressful it can be to have debt hanging over your head.
 But, once we got started with a plan and began to work the plan, it took significantly less time to pay off our debt than I ever would have imagined.
 The best thing you can do?
 Get a plan and GET STARTED! :)

 A good place to start with a financial goal: Finances- Why Your $5 Latte isn’t the Problem

 3. Working towards a healthier lifestyle: At the end of the day, our health and our friends and family are the only real things that matter, and if we don’t feel well, sleep well or lack energy, it is often more difficult to enjoy the things that we do have.
 A healthier lifestyle is always a worthwhile pursuit.
 But similar to finances, it can be difficult.
 My best advice in this area: Don’t try to change everything at once.
 Start moving more, or gradually begin to improve your diet.

-Here is some of my best advice as a former personal trainer: Practical Weight loss (You CAN lose weight this year!)
+Here is some of my best advice as a former personal trainer: Don’t get a Gym Membership, get THIS instead!

 You can do it!
 Set a goal and then make a PLAN…don’t let a missed day or three stop you…be patient with yourself and make this the best year yet!